 Even if we are successful in achieving regulatory approval to commercialize a product candidate faster than our competitors, we may face competition from biosimilars with respect to KRN23, rhGUS, and rhPPCA.
-In the United States, the BPCI Act created an abbreviated approval pathway for biological products that are demonstrated to be "highly similar," or biosimilar, to or "interchangeable" with an FDA-approved biological product.
-This new pathway could allow competitors to reference data from innovative biological products 12 years after the time of approval of the innovative biological product.
-The 12-year data exclusivity period does not prevent another company from developing a product that is highly similar to the innovative product, generating its own data, and seeking approval.
-Data exclusivity only assures that another company cannot rely upon the data within the innovator's application to support the biosimilar product's approval.
-In his proposed budget for fiscal year 2014, President Obama proposed to cut this 12-year period of exclusivity down to seven years.
-He also proposed to prohibit additional periods of exclusivity due to minor changes in product formulations, a practice often referred to as "evergreening."
-It is possible that Congress may take these or other measures to reduce or eliminate periods of exclusivity.
-The BPCI Act is complex and only beginning to be interpreted and implemented by the FDA.
+In the United States, the Biologics Price Competition and Innovation Act of 2009, or BPCI Act, created an abbreviated approval pathway for biological products that are demonstrated to be "highly similar," or biosimilar, to or "interchangeable" with an FDA-approved biological product.
+The BPCI Act prohibits the FDA from approving a biosimilar or interchangeable product that references a brand biological product until 12 years after the licensure of the reference product, but permits submission of an application for a biosimilar or interchangeable product to the FDA four years after the reference product was first licensed.
+The BPCI Act does not prevent another company from developing a product that is highly similar to the innovative product, generating its own data, and seeking approval.
+In the budget for fiscal year 2016, the Obama administration reasserted its proposal from prior years to cut this 12-year period of exclusivity down to seven years.
+The administration also reasserted a proposal to prohibit additional periods of exclusivity due to minor changes in product formulations, a practice often referred to as "evergreening."
+In October 2015, the United States agreed to the Trans-Pacific Partnership (TPP), an agreement with 11 other countries that addresses a variety of trade and economic issues.
+The TPP includes a provision that would require the signatory countries to provide a minimum of five years of exclusivity, and in some instances, eight years of exclusivity, to biological products.
+To come into effect, the TPP will require a requisite number of signatory countries to ratify the agreement; in the United States, such ratification, if it occurs, will be performed by Congress.
+It is possible that Congress could seek to harmonize the exclusivity periods in the TPP and the BPCI Act, or take other measures to modify or eliminate periods of exclusivity for biosimilar and interchangeable products.
+The BPCI Act is complex and is only beginning to be interpreted and implemented by the FDA.
 As a result, its ultimate impact, implementation, and meaning is subject to uncertainty.
-While it is uncertain when any such processes may be fully adopted by the FDA, any such processes could have a material adverse effect on the future commercial prospects for KRN23, rhGUS, and rhPPCA.
+Changes to the BPCI Act or the FDA's interpretation or implementation of the BPCI Act could have a material adverse effect on the future commercial prospects for KRN23, rhGUS, and rhPPCA.